 - facilitate a dialogue between the NPO’s Executive Director and Board of Directors regarding recommendations, including the development of an action plan addressing ways to strengthen the organization.

-Each student is assigned to a team that works with three to four nonprofit organizations, supported by an experienced consultant.
+Each student is assigned to a team that works with three nonprofit organizations, supported by an experienced consultant.
 Following a training period that includes two weekend days early in the semester, students gather information via document review and an initial meeting (on site if possible) with board and staff of each client organization.
 After follow up interviews the team prepares a written report of its assessment and assembles a resource packet for the nonprofit’s use in implementing recommendations.
 The report is presented at a final meeting with the executive director and board of directors and students assist the organization to evaluate which suggestions to prioritize.

 A limited number of spaces are available; eight law, four CRES, and four PPPM students will be selected to participate.